Applied Research Certificate

 SOC 125, 175, & 176 are offered every semester.
 SOC 174 or 170T offered every Spring semester.

 *University statistics courses accepted in lieu of Soc125 include Crim50, PlSi90, PH92, Psych42, and ERA153.

-Soc175 & Soc176 serve as the "capstone experience" of the Certificate in Applied Sociological Research.
-Each of these two courses is designed to have the student complete the course with a relatively well-developed research paper that could be presented at an undergraduate research conference.
+As the "capstone experience" of the Certificate in Applied Research, students are expected to complete their final course with a relatively well-developed research paper that could be presented at an undergraduate research conference.
 Our Sociology Club applies each year for ASI Instructionally-Related Activities (IRA) funding to help sponsor sociology students who wish to present their paper at such a conference.
 Faculty often work with students on an "Independent Study" (Soc190) to assist students in preparation for this culminating experience.